smithfield-studio/acf-svg-icon-picker/README.md

 # ACF SVG Icon Picker Field

-Forked from [houke/acf-icon-picker](https://github.com/houke/acf-icon-picker) (which is no longer in active dev), updated to work with ACF v6.3 and above.

-## Description

-Add the svg icons you want to be available in your theme to an acf folder inside an img folder in your theme.
-The field returns the name of the svg.
+Add an easy to use ACF field to your theme that allows users to select SVG icons from a folder in your theme.
+The field returns the name of the SVG.

 ## Compatibility